-This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Bahrain.
+This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Bahrain.

 If the employee has assumed a false identity or submitted false certificates or testimonials.